-We have designed these private Andalusia walking tours for those travellers arriving to Seville, Cadiz or Jerez by themselves and who would like to have a warm, educated and personable local host to make the most of their time there.
+We have designed these private Andalusia walking tours for those travelers arriving to Seville, Cordoba, Granada, Cadiz or Jerez by themselves and who would like to have a warm, educated and personable local host to make the most of their time there.

 Along these guided walking tours, we tell the story of each city by connecting its history and meaningful spots to its present local dynamics and particular character.
 Meaningful encounters with local people and food and wine stops are also very present in these private walking tours of Andalusia.

 The corresponding covid-19 protocols have been implemented in each of these tours.

 Seville has three UNESCO World Heritage Sites.
 These are its Cathedral, the Royal Palace or Alcazar and the Archive of the Indies.